-Mushroom pillars are found in the Northern region and are being replaced for safety reasons.
-These pillars are being systematically replaced by a polyethylene pillar with similar dimensions.
+Mushroom pillars that are found in the Northern region and are being replaced with a polyethylene pillar for safety reasons.
 Underground low voltage network link boxes used in the Auckland CBD are generally in poor condition and require replacement.
 Also many of the pavement lids and their supporting surrounds have been damaged.
-Off the shelf like for like replacements are not available for any of this equipment and replacement options are being researched.
+Off the shelf like for like replacements are not available for this equipment.
+Where possible the boxes are to be removed and the cables jointed through.
+Where underground network boxes are still required, a new smaller box will be installed.